 I used slices of mandarin oranges, kiwi and raspberries here because that’s what my kids like, but you could definitely change it up.
 Sliced strawberries, blueberries, blackberries or melon would be great.
 If your fruit doesn’t readily stick to the rice you can brush the tops of the rice balls with a little honey to act as glue.
 This frushi needs to chill for at least an hour before you serve it so that it has time to firm up, so plan accordingly.

 This fruit sushi would be great for a birthday party or even for a lunchbox.
-I’m putting it on our regular snack rotation since it can be made in advance and with the fruit that’s already in the fridge.
+I’m putting it on our regular snack rotation with other favorite like healthy blueberry muffins and homemade ranch dip.
+Since it can be made in advance and with the fruit that’s already in the fridge.
 I think next time I’ll try strawberries and melon, or maybe mango, or peaches…really the possibilities are endless!

 - Place rice in a large bowl.
 Add sugar, coconut milk, and salt, stirring gently until well combined.
 Cover and let stand 20 minutes.